ldasilva-net/adding-flutter-rappipay-demo/README.md

-# Incorporating multiplatform technology in the development of RappiPay
+# Adding Flutter to the development of RappiBank

 Content created for *"Adding Flutter to the development of RappiBank"* articles